arcology-network/storage-committer/README.md

-# Concurrent State Management
+# Concurrent State Committer
-The [Ethereum](https://github.com/ethereum) ecosystem incorporates the Ethereum Virtual Machine (EVM), a stateless virtual machine responsible for executing binary code compiled from Solidity source files.
+The [Ethereum ecosystem](https://github.com/ethereum) incorporates the Ethereum Virtual Machine (EVM) for transaction processing.
 When the EVM interacts with state data such as input and variables, it relies on a designated database known as statedb.
 The outcomes of these interactions are subsequently saved within the stateDB.

-## Limitation
+## What Is Concurrent Committer

-The Ethererum state trie, designed specifically for calculating the hash root, proves its utility in the hash generation process.
-In the absence of such a requirement, utilizing a plain database directly is considered a more efficient alternative.
-A notable limitation of the original design is its inability to manage concurrency .
+A notable limitation of the original design is its inability to manage concurrency.
 Attempting to have multiple EVMs share the same Trie introduces thread safety problems.

+Arcology replace the original stateDB with [a write cache]() for every EVM instance running in parallel.

+The primary objective for this project

+is to introduce a dedicated state cache engineered to support **multiple EVMs concurrentVly processing multiple transactions.**

+## Responsiblities

 ##  Integration
-The primary objective is to introduce a dedicated state cache engineered to support **multiple EVMs concurrently processing multiple transactions.** The module serves as the coordinator for accesses initiated by multiple EVM instances.
+ The module serves as the coordinator for accesses initiated by multiple EVM instances.
 The original storage module, consisting of a trie and a primary database, remains in read-only during execution and undergoes updates only once when a block cycle concludes.

 <p align="center">
   <img src="./img/committer.png" alt="committer" height="400">